NeriRos/NeriRos/README.md

 - Customer focus
 - Passion for innovation
 - Results-driven
-- Strong understanding of Agile, Scrum, design patterns, OOP, Domain Driven Design, and SRS.
+- Strong understanding of Software Architecture, Agile workflow, Scrum, design patterns, OOP, Domain Driven Design, and SRS.
 - Ability to quickly adapt and work with different technologies.

 ## Education and Certifications